 I recently put together a great, diverse list of Pride reads for this June, including this book.
-While we’re coming to the end of the month, it’s always great to diversify your reading habits- and this book is a great choice for celebrating the LGBTQ+ community of the past all year round.
+While we’re coming to the end of June now, it’s always great to diversify your reading habits- and this book is a great choice for celebrating the LGBTQ+ community of the past all year round.

 ‘Rubyfruit Jungle’ is about a young girl, Molly, growing up as the adopted daughter of a large, poor American family during the 1950s.